akinteldev/booksmith/README.md

 - **Kanban-driven, not hidden delegation.** Every phase is a visible task on the board.
 No invisible `delegate_task` calls — you can see exactly what's running, stuck, or done at any time.
 - **Parent-child linking enforces sequence.** T2 waits for T1 to complete; T3 waits for T2; and so on.
 The dispatcher auto-promotes children when parents finish (polls every ~60s).
 - **Human-in-the-loop via blocking.** Phase 1 blocks for mandatory planning approval.
 Phase 2 only blocks if self-review leaves unresolved critical issues after one automatic revision pass.
 You provide feedback via `/unblock <task_id>` and execution resumes.

+More here:
+- [Booksmith Hands-On Operator Guide](docs/booksmith-hands-on-operator-guide.md) — how to invoke, monitor, approve, pause, and intervene during real runs.
+- [Booksmith Tabletop Dry Run](docs/booksmith-tabletop-dry-run.md) — a timeline of what you do, what Hermes does, and what the model does.

 ### Prerequisites